-We will not disclose personal information that you provide to any third party, except under the following circumstances:
+We will not disclose personal information that you provide to any third party, outside the CFR Consulting Group, except under the following circumstances:

 Transfer of data abroad

-We are a global business and from time to time, with your specific consent we may transfer your personal information to CFR Global Executive Search partners located around the world.
+We are a global business and from time to time, with your specific consent we may transfer your personal information to CFR Global Executive Search partners located around the world (see Global Network listing at www.cfr-group.com).
 Where appropriate, before disclosing personal data to another CFR Global Executive Search partner, we contractually require them to take adequate precautions to protect that data and to comply with applicable law for their jurisdiction.
 We will not share your data in this manner without your specific consent.
 In such circumstances, you are entitled to receive a copy of our Data Sharing Arrangement for Joint Controllers should you wish.